Scotty 2 Hotty: Firefighting career

 In February 2013, Garland began training as a firefighter.
 In June 2013, he graduated from the Lake Tech Fire Academy in Florida.
 He subsequently began training as an emergency medical technician.

 Personal life

 Garland lives in the Orlando, Florida area with his two children.
 Garland is a fan of Disney (Mick Foley has called him a "Disney psychotic"), and has been to Disneyland and Walt Disney World many times.
 He bought a Dumbo Halloween costume, among much other merchandise, for his daughter, Taylor before she was even born.

 Other media

-Garland appeared in-character, alongside Kid Kash in the December 2009 video for the Irish band, Fight Like Apes' single "Do You Karate".
+Garland appeared in-character, alongside Kid Kash in the December 2009 video for the Irish band Fight Like Apes' single "Do You Karate".
 In 2010, he completed filming a movie called Ultimate Death Match 3, which also featured other wrestlers.
-In 2017, the American music group, Migos, paid homage to Garland's WWE character with their song titled "Too Hotty".
+In 2017, the American music group Migos paid homage to Garland's WWE character with their song titled "Too Hotty".

-Garland deleted his Twitter account on November 17, 2022 following controversy regarding his stance on intergender wrestling matches.
-He stated: "I DO NOT 'fight' women.
-I'm 49 & have a 20 year old daughter.
-'Hurting' women isn't appealing to me."
-The comment drew backlash from female wrestlers and fans, some of whom pointed out that he had wrestled women in the past.